 How do you know if this shoe is right for you?
 For starters, the MTX displays a formal architecture that looks like a dress shoe.
 The 2018 Bluecoats wore this shoe for just that reason: the stitch pattern and overall architecture of the MTX best matched the suit look the corps sported this year.
-Further, the MTX is the premier marching shoe for a traditional style.
+Further, the MTX is the premier marching shoe for a traditional style, making it the best choice for parades and marching-dominant field shows.
 As previously stated, the PowerBlok heel absorbs the impact of heel strikes and rebounds for rapid accelerations.
 The ankle collar is padded as well to prevent against rubbing and blisters.
 Whether you are moving forward, back, left, or right, this shoe supports you in all the right places.

 Step into the 2018 fall season with a formal marching shoe designed for the contemporary marching style.
 Like its brother, the Viper looks classy when paired with a traditional marching uniform.
 However, much like pants have become slimmer and uniforms have become form-fitting, the Viper sports a modern, sleeker look.
 If the MTX is an SUV, the Viper is your weekend sportscar.